Driving in Europe – International Driving Permit and more

 Driving in Europe can be a lot of fun.
 You are off on an adventure at your own pace.
 Stop at small towns along the way and get off the beaten path.
 Driving in Europe lets you savor the things you want to see at your leisure and lets you head out when something isn’t to your fancy.
 Bored with that ‘must see’?
 Get in the car and leave!
 No waiting on the bus or train.
 Driving in Europe = freedom to see the sites as you want.

-Driving in Europe – Know before you go!
-International Driving Permit
+Driving in Europe – How to Get an International Driving Permit

 In order to drive in Europe you MUST have an International Driving Permit.
 These permits contain information from your driver’s license that is translated into 10 different languages.
 The International Driving Permit is to be used WITH your regular driver’s license from home s you need to travel with both.

-Street signs can be baffling as so different than our own.
+European street signs can be baffling when they are so different than our own.
 Become familiar with the signs before you go for stress free traveling.
 Take a look here for comparisons of European Road Signs.
 Becoming comfortable with the ones you’ll see the most will really help you get around.

 Book from home to get the best deal and make sure that the car you need is available.
 Some of the companies are familiar to you – like Hertz, for example.
 Do you need an automatic?
 BE sure to ask as a lot of cars in Europe have standard transmission.
 Do you need a car seat?
 BE sure to ask!
 IF they have car seats for you there won’t be many and you need to make a reservation.

-Questions to ask before you book a rental car in Europe
+Europe Car Rental – Questions to ask before you book

 Where do I pick up the car?

-Am I allowed to take the car out of the country?
+Am I allowed to take the rental car out of the country?

 Is there a fee for dropping off the car in a different place there where I picked it up?